WE SHALL WORSHIP THE LOTUS FEET OF,

 Lord Ganesh laughed off affectionately and stated, ‘So be it, Vedic Vyasa, so be it but on one condition.
 Once I begin I won’t cease and so you should keep going without any break.’

 Vyasa agreed.
 Nonetheless, he has also placed an ingenious condition as well.
-“Oh my Lord, I will keep on going without any interruption, however you really should compose it down when you understand the meaning of the slogan,” he said.
+“Oh my Lord, I will keep on going without any interruption, however, you really should compose it down when you understand the meaning of the slogan,” he said.

 Utilizing the broken tusk, Lord Ganesh began writing in the same speed as it is expressed by the sage Vyasa.
-Occasionally whenever he needed more time for planning, the sage will insert tough words and phrase.
+Occasionally whenever he needed more time for planning, the sage will insert tough words and phrases.